xabigarde/turtlebot2-on-noetic/README.md

 ## 1. Install ROS Noetic

+Below is a summary of the original instructions here: http://wiki.ros.org/noetic/Installation/Ubuntu

-I tried to install ros-noetic-desktop-full in an Intel NUC i5 running a clean install of Ubuntu 20.04, but I got an ''unmet dependencies'':
+I tried to install ros-noetic-desktop-full in an Intel NUC i5 running a clean install of Ubuntu 20.04, but I got an ''unmet dependencies'' error:

 ```bash
 ~$ sudo apt install ros-noetic-desktop-full